Peter Wayne Lewis: Art career

-Lewis met Norman Parish in 1991, the owner of a gallery for Black artists in Georgetown, Washington, DC who subsequently represented him and presented his work.
-Shortly after Lewis moved to the east coast in early 1992, he was introduced to artist Lorenzo Pace.
-Pace introduced him to an array of artists and jazzmen in the Bowery and the New York City area, including poet Amiri Baraka.
+In 1991, Lewis met Norman Parish, owner of a gallery for Black artists in Georgetown, Washington, D.C., who subsequently represented him.
+Shortly after Lewis moved to the East Coast in early 1992, he was introduced to artist Lorenzo Pace.
+Pace introduced him to an array of artists and jazz musicians in the Bowery and the New York City area, including poet Amiri Baraka.

-Later in 1992 he became the artist-in-residence in Viechtach, Bavaria, Germany where he produced 70 works in two months for an exhibition at the Kunsthaus Ostbayern.
+Later in 1992, he became the artist-in-residence in Viechtach, Bavaria, Germany, where he produced 70 works in two months for an exhibition at the Kunsthaus Ostbayern.
 In 1993, he participated in his first exhibition in New York City at the Stephen Rosenberg Gallery.

-In 1995 Lewis produced three solo exhibitions with his "Black and Blue Swan Suites" paintings.
-The first was called the "Blue Swan Suite" paintings at Rosenberg + Kaufman Fine Art, which was his first New York City one-person exhibition.
-The second was called the "Blue & Black Swan Series" at the Frederick Spratt Gallery in San Jose, California.
-The third show, "Peter Wayne Lewis: Paintings", was mounted at the Parish Gallery in Georgetown, Washington, DC.
-In addition, the "Black Swan Suite" was included in the Smithsonian Institution Traveling Exhibition "Caribbean Visions", curated by Dr. Samella Lewis.
+In 1995, Lewis produced three solo exhibitions featuring his Black and Blue Swan Suites.
+The first, titled Blue Swan Suite, was held at Rosenberg + Kaufman Fine Art and marked his first solo exhibition in New York City.
+The second, Blue & Black Swan Series, was at the Frederick Spratt Gallery in San Jose, California.
+The third, Peter Wayne Lewis: Paintings, was mounted at the Parish Gallery in Georgetown.
+In addition, the Black Swan Suite was included in the Smithsonian Institution Traveling Exhibition Caribbean Visions, curated by Samella Lewis.

-In 2000, his exhibition at Rosenberg + Kaufman Fine Art featured his new "Fields Series".
-His next body of work, "Strings", was based on quantum physics string theory and jazz music.
-He first exhibited "Strings" in 2003 in New York City.
+In 2000, his exhibition at Rosenberg + Kaufman Fine Art featured his new Fields Series.
+His next body of work, Strings, was based on string theory and jazz.
+He first exhibited Strings in 2003 in New York City.
 That same year, he assembled a solo show at the Stella Jones Gallery in New Orleans.
-Lewis was a 2005 artist-in-residence in Eschlkam, Germany that culminated in the opening of the Kunst Pyramid project "Licht und Shatten - Light and Shadow", sponsored by the state of Bavaria.
-Lewis' work appeared again as an invited artist in the Biennial at the National Gallery of Jamaica in 2006.
+Lewis was a 2005 artist-in-residence in Eschlkam, Germany, that culminated in the opening of the Kunst Pyramid project Licht und Schatten ("Light and Shadow"), sponsored by the state of Bavaria.
+Lewis's work appeared again as an invited artist in the Biennial at the National Gallery of Jamaica in 2006.

-Lewis's "Eye of the Magnet" painting was exhibited in the 5th Beijing International Art Biennale in 2012.
+Lewis's painting Eye of the Magnet was exhibited in the 5th Beijing International Art Biennale in 2012.

-In October 2023, his solo exhibition at the b. sakata garo gallery in Sacramento, California included work on canvas as well as scroll paintings executed on rice paper.
+In October 2023, his solo exhibition at the B. Sakata Garo gallery in Sacramento, California, included work on canvas as well as scroll paintings executed on rice paper.
 Lewis was the Kingsley Art Club Speaker Series lecturer that same month.